 Despite this, Iraq’s military distributed gas masks to troops deployed west and north of Baghdad over the Summer, amidst fears Isis may expand their weapons use, a general told AP.

-Hakim al-Zamili, the head of the Iraqi parliament’s security and defence committee said: “Daesh [Isis] is working very seriously to reach production of chemical weapons, particularly nerve gas.
+Hakim al-Zamili, the head of the Iraqi parliament’s security and defense committee said: “Daesh [Isis] is working very seriously to reach production of chemical weapons, particularly nerve gas.
 That would threaten not just Iraq but the whole world.”

 On Thursday, the French prime minister warned Isis could arm itself with biological and chemical weapons in future terror attacks on Europe.